Belarus protests: DW correspondent among several detained for 'document checks' | DW | 27.08.2020

 The Interior Ministry said a group of journalists had been taken to a police station in the capital to check if they had valid accreditation, adding that those with the correct documents would be released.
 It denied the journalists had been detained.

-The journalists had been preparing to cover an anti-government demonstration in Minsk on Thursday evening.
+The journalists had been preparing to cover an evening anti-government demonstration in Minsk.

+DW correspondent in Belarus Nick Connolly confirmed on Twitter that Boguslavskaya was still in custody late Thursday, hours after being detained on Independence Square.

+"Our colleagues currently unable to reach Alexandra by phone," he wrote.
+"Journalists released earlier today report police confiscating phones for the duration of the "document check" and insisting journalists delete photos/videos of today's protests before letting them go."

 Mass protests calling for President Alexander Lukashenko to step down have gripped Belarus since the 65-year-old's reelection in disputed polls on August 9.
 The opposition alleges the vote was rigged and has urged protesters to keep up the pressure to force political change.

-Since the protests began, security forces have rounded up thousands of people.
+Security forces have rounded up thousands of people since the demonstrations began.
 Hundreds of detainees said that they had been beaten while in police custody.

 Lithuanian Foreign Minister Linas Antanas Linkevicius said on Twitter that "reports about the new wave of detentions of journalists reporting from #Belarus are just sickening.
 Yet another proof that de facto authorities simply do not care about any international commitments."